Personal profile

 Biography

-Hyein Ellen Cho is a lecturer in Korean Studies in the School of Languages, Literatures, Cultures and Linguistics and a key researcher at the Monash Gender and Family Violence Prevention Centre.
+Hyein Ellen Cho is a lecturer in the School of Languages, Literatures, Cultures and Linguistics, Faculty of Arts.

-Her main areas of expertise are on gender-based violence, migration and gender equality policies and practices in the Australian public sector.
+Her main areas of expertise are migration and gender-based violence.

 Supervision interests

-Ellen is available to supervise HDR students in the following areas:
+Hyein is available to supervise HDR students in the following area(s):

-• Heterosexuality in South Korea: feminists experiences of intimate relationships with men (co-supervisor: A/Prof Andrew Jackson)
+• Heterosexuality in South Korea: feminist experiences of intimate relationships with men (co-supervisor: A/Prof Andrew Jackson)

-• An analysis of perceived structural and institutional barriers in accessing mental health services in South Korea (co-supervisor: A/Prof Lucien Brown)
+• Analysis of perceived structural and institutional barriers in accessing mental health services in South Korea (co-supervisor: A/Prof Lucien Brown)

-• Queer Identities in the South Korean Military (co-supervisor: A/Prof Andy Jackson and Dr Blair Williams)
+• Queer identities in the South Korean military (co-supervisors: A/Prof Andy Jackson and Dr Blair Williams)

 University Service

-Currently serving as a member of the Monash University Human Research Ethics Committee (2024–present).
+Hyein served as a member of the Monash University Human Research Ethics Committee (2024–2025).

 Expertise related to UN Sustainable Development Goals